UnknownLab/golang/book-1/docs/Impressions.md

 ## 10. Recompile.
 Very good point
 "It speeds up the compiler by only requiring recompilation of smaller chunks of a program.
 Although we use the package fmt, we don't have to recompile it every time we change our program."

+## 11. Packages
+are simple and pure

+## 12. Tests
+Build-in tools very good way for this kind of language, but I need some BDD style.